In the land of high-end displays, OLED — or organic light-emitting diode — technology is considered the pinnacle of picture quality.

 How does OLED compare to other technologies?

 Because they don't require backlighting, OLED panels can be much thinner than other display technologies.
-At CES 2017, LG unveiled its W7 OLED TV.
-The screen relies on a separate component box underneath that powers the set, but the display itself is incredibly thin, at 0.23 inches.
-No other screen technology can deliver that thinness.
+At CES 2019, LG unveiled its Rollable OLED TV.
+The screen uses a super-thin OLED display printed on flexible glass, letting it roll up to store when not in use.
+No other screen technology can take advantage of flexible glass panels in the same way.

-The thinness of OLED panels allows the technology to be used for curved screens in smartphones, such as the Galaxy S8 and Galaxy S8+.
-It's also been used widely in screen prototypes featuring foldable or roll-up screens.
+The thinness of OLED panels allows the technology to be used for curved screens in smartphones, such as the Galaxy S9 and Galaxy S9+.
+It's also been used widely in foldable screens, which are coming to smartphones this year.

 The Galaxy S8 sports an OLED screen that also supports HDR content for the best colors.
 Credit: Jeremy Lips/Tom's GuideHowever, OLED screens present some challenges to the companies that produce them.
 In fact, just a handful of companies, including LG Display and Samsung Display, currently make OLEDs.